 - Link almost collapsed after killing Ganondorf in The Legend of Zelda: The Wind Waker.
 (Even if you were at full hearts at the end of the battle.)
 Luckily, Tetra was there to catch him, before he hit the ground.

-- In the ending of Persona 3, an extreme version occurs to the protagonist, who lives on for a month after his Heroic Sacrifice, and fades away just as his friends shake off their Laser-Guided Amnesia and rush to meet him.
+- In the ending, an extreme version occurs to the protagonist, who lives on for a month after his Heroic Sacrifice, and fades away just as his friends shake off their Laser-Guided Amnesia and rush to meet him.

-- Much earlier than this, the protaganist spends a week in a hospital bed after they first summon a persona and use it to fight off the shadows.
+- Much earlier, the protagonist spends a week in a hospital bed after they first summon a Persona and use it to fight off the shadows.

 - Non-violent example: Chris, your character in Rhiannon: Curse of the Four Branches, passes out each time one of the elemental orbs is successfully completed.
 Overexcited by the special effects, perhaps?

-- Raiden from Metal Gear Solid 2 collapses in exhaustion at the end of his battle against the 30 Metal Gear Rays.
+- Raiden from Metal Gear Solid 2: Sons of Liberty collapses in exhaustion at the end of his battle against the 25 Metal Gear Rays.
 Understandable, but the bad news is that there are still 3 Rays left.

 - In Pokémon, if a Pokemon's HP is low enough this can happen when they use moves with substantial recoil damage (Flare Blitz, Wood Hammer, Head Charge) to finish off their opponent.

-- In Fire Emblem: The Blazing Sword, Ninian collapses after using her power to knock out two of three fire dragons charging the group.
+- In Fire Emblem: The Blazing Blade, Ninian collapses after using her power to knock out two of three fire dragons charging the group.
 Justified in that this was just after she was revived by Brammimond so she was likely still a bit disoriented from it.
+Plus [[spoiler:she had spent almost the whole game in her human form, save for a short time right before she died; channeling her Dragon-born ice powers probably took a lot of energy in itself.

 - No one actually collapses at the climax of Mass Effect 3 (except the dead people, obviously), but Shepard's palpable relief at finally ending the Reaper War after shooting the Illusive Man and allowing the Crucible to dock qualifies.
 If he's present and not one of the aforesaid dead people, Anderson comments that it "feels like years since I just... sat down".